vleon1/xargparse/docs/argparse.rst

     -h, --help  show this help message and exit

     By default, the description will be line-wrapped so that it fits within the given space.
-To change this behavior, see the formatter_class argument. epilog
+To change this behavior, see the formatter_class argument.
+    _epilog

     Some programs like to display additional description of the program after the description of the arguments.
-Such text can be specified using the epilog= argument to :class:`ArgumentParser`:
+Such text can be specified by overwriting the _epilog= argument to the :class:`ClassParser` subclass:

-    >>> parser = argparse.ArgumentParser(
+    >>> class Arguments(ClassParser):
-    ...     description='A foo that bars',
+    ...   _description = 'A foo that bars'
-    ...     epilog="And that's how you'd foo a bar")
+    ...   _epilog = "And that's how you'd foo a bar" ...
-    >>> parser.print_help()
+    >>> Arguments().print_help()
     usage: argparse.py [-h]

     A foo that bars